wavesjs/waves-ui/README.md

 ### Interactions - Timeline-states

-Specific interaction state upon the timeline allow you to:
+The `timeline` registers events to listen to from:
+- the keyboard,
+- the mouse upon each of its tracks.

+A `timeline-state` sorts these events and call the appropriate methods to:
-- browse and zoom into the tracks
+- browse and zoom into the tracks (brush-zoom-state, centered-zoom-state)
-- modify layers time characteristics through it timeContext or data through shape edition
+- modify layers time characteristics (context-edition-state)

-Internally the current interaction state call the relevant `behavior` associated to the view, the layer or the shape.
+- modify layers data (edition-state)

 ### Behavior

-The behaviors give an entry point to modify a shape, a layer or a view.
-It allows you to programmatically move DOM elements associated to a shape, a layer or a view via a target element and a move, and modify accordingly the data associated to it.
+The behaviors give an entry point to modify a shape, a layer or the tracks.
+It allows you to programmatically move DOM elements associated to a shape, a layer or a track and modify accordingly the data associated to it.

 ### Utils